-- Expansive and Diverse Product Assortment.

-- Diversity of Products.
-The average grocer carries over 31,000 products in a single store location across a wide range of categories.35

-- High Inventory Turnover.
-Grocery inventory turns over in real time with high velocity.
-Inventory forecasting and SKU rationalization, as well as evaluating which products to sell or discontinue, are critical to maximizing sales and profitability.

-- 29 Gartner.

-- 30 Incisiv.

-- 31 Gartner.
-32 As of

-- 32 As of .
-FactSet.
-33 As of .
-IBISWorld.
+- 34 35 36 - Gartner.
+As of FactSet.
+As of IBISWorld.
+In 2022.

-- 34 In 2022.
 Euromonitor, Retail (2023 edition), category: Grocery Retailers; retail value RSP in USD, excluding sales tax, calculated as a percentage of total Grocery Retailers retail value RSP in the United States in 2022 in USD, excluding sales tax.